-Second, if we’re talking about the power of men as a group and women as a group, we have to keep in mind that the vast majority of men and women exert their political influence not by being a politician but by choosing politicians to represent them, through voting.
-Here, each woman has the exact same power as each man: one vote.
+Second, if we’re talking about the power of men and women as groups, we need to keep in mind that the vast majority of people exert political influence by voting.
+Here, each woman has the same power as each man: one vote.
 At the group level, due to differences in voter eligibility, demographics, and turnout, women are a small but significant majority of the voting population (enough to decide elections).
-I won’t dwell on this and argue for “female power”, but it certainly doesn’t support “male power” either.
-(2016 also saw more female than male voters.
-The candidate preferred by the male voters won, but through a fluke of the electoral college, not by popular vote.)
+I won’t use this to argue for “female power”, but it is evidence against “male power”.

 5.2 Do gender issues have to be caused by discrimination to matter?